 - A good vacuum cleaner is vital to prolonging the beauty, lush and life of your carpet.
-An inexpensive machine can remove surface dirt but will not effectively remove the hidden dirt and particles embedded in the pile.
+An inexpensive machine can remove surface dirt.
+But it will not effectively remove the hidden dirt and particles embedded in the pile.

 - Replaceable paper vacuum bags do a better job of trapping the small particles which pass through cloth bags back into the room.
-High efficiency vacuum bags, also called microfiltration bags, are no available and trap even smaller microscopic particles such as mold and mildew spores and dust mite byproducts, often found to be a source of allergies.
+High efficiency vacuum bags, also called microfiltration bags, are now available.
+They trap even smaller microscopic particles; such as mold and mildew spores and dust mite byproducts, often found to be a source of allergies.
 This type of bag is sold under several brand names.
 Verify that these bags trap particles smaller than two microns.
 All vacuum bags need to be checked often and replaced when 1/2 to 3/4 full.

-- Make sure the belt is in good condition and that the brush or beater bar rotates when in contact with the carpet.
-To adjust the vacuum to the correct height setting for the carpet,raise the beater/brush bar to the highest setting and then lower it until it contacts the pile enough to slightly vibrate the carpet several inches away from the machine, but not close enough to cause significant slowing of the motor.
+- Make sure the belt is in good condition.
+Ensure that the brush or beater bar rotates when in contact with the carpet.
+To adjust the vacuum to the correct height setting for the carpet, raise the beater/brush bar to the highest setting and then lower it until it contacts the pile enough.
+It should slightly vibrate the carpet several inches away from the machine, but not close enough to cause significant slowing of the motor.

 - A solution of a mild detergent (no more than 1/4 teaspoon of detergent to a cup of water).
 A clear, non-bleach liquid dishwashing detergent such as wool cleaners is highly recommended.
-Do not use detergents which are cloudy or creamy as they may leave a sticky residue.
+Do not use cloudy or creamy detergents as they may leave a sticky residue.

 - A solution of white vinegar and water (1 part vinegar to 1 part water).

 - White towels or white paper towels.

 - An ammonia solution of one tablespoon of ammonia to one cup of water.
 Do not use on wool.